alehkot/druphpet/README.md

 * Name: druphpet
 * User: druphpet
 * Pass: druphpet
-* To connect with a remote MySQL client, after initial `vagrant up` it's recommended to reboot the VM using `vagrant reload`.
+* To connect using a MySQL client other than Adminer, after initial `vagrant up` it's recommended to reboot the VM using `vagrant reload`.

 **Mailcatcher**